manuth/NPMPackageEditor/README.md

 ```

 ##### Editing Dependencies
-Handling dependencies is he key feature of this package.
+Handling dependencies is the key feature of this package.
 Dependencies are represented by a class that allows you to easily add, remove, set and manage dependencies:

 ```ts